-It’s important to maintain good Quality Scores because Google uses them to determine your ad rankings as well as how much you pay per click.
-Even if you think you’ve dotted your i’s and crossed your t’s when it comes to keyword research, campaign structure, and ad text optimization, you should keep a close eye on your Quality Scores.
+It's important to maintain good Quality Scores because Google uses them to determine your ad rankings and how much you pay per click.
+Even if you think you've dotted your I's and crossed your t's to keyword research, campaign structure, and ad text optimization, you should keep a close eye on your Quality Scores.

 Want a quick way to check your performance for key metrics like these?
 The AdWords Performance Grader is a free tool that performs an instant PPC audit on your AdWords account, comparing your performance in areas like Quality Score and wasteful spending to other advertisers in the same budget range.

-Display ads, also known as banner ads can be great for maximising your potential reach and attracting more qualified leads.
-Let’s cover how to define performance metrics for your display ads.
-We’ll judge the success of your display ads in terms of which goals you have set for your campaign.
+Display ads, also known as banner ads, can be great for maximizing your potential reach and attracting more qualified leads.
+Let's cover how to define performance metrics for your display ads.
+We'll judge your display ads' success in terms of which goals you have set for your campaign.

 From leaderboards and half-page sizes to rectangle ads large and small, display advertising relies heavily on creative visuals and bold graphics to get consumers' attention.
 Display campaigns have proven themselves rewarding marketing strategies when done effectively.

-There are for primary Key Performance Indicators that you need to measure when evaluating your display ad campaign’s success.
+There are four primary Key Performance Indicators that you need to measure when evaluating your display ad campaign's success.

-Each KPI is important on its own but it’s through their interaction that you get insight on how well your display campaign is performing.
+Each KPI is important on its own, but it's through their interaction that you get insight into how well your display campaign performs.

 When your ad appears, it creates an impression.
 Impressions help you quantify how many times an ad appears on a web page.
 An impression is simply a view.
 Viewers don't have to click, hover, or engage with the ad for an impression to occur.

-Recording a large number of impressions shows that your ad is reaching a wide audience.
-More views increases the chances for conversion.
-But if you find that other KPIs, such as engagement, don’t grow along with your impression rate, you may want to rethink your display campaign strategy.
-Pay attention to the placement of your ad, when it should be visible, and your target audience to increase your chances of conversion.
+Recording a large number of impressions shows that your ad is reaching a broad audience.
+More views increase the chances of conversion.
+But if you find that other KPIs, such as engagement, don't grow along with your impression rate, you may want to rethink your display campaign strategy.
+Pay attention to your ad's placement, when it should be visible, and your target audience to increase your chances of conversion.

-Keeping an eye on reach metrics ensures that you’re not wasting time or money by showing ads to the same person.
-Again, this may help with brand awareness, but if the wrong person keeps seeing your ad, you may be missing out on the people that matter.
+Keeping an eye on reach metrics ensures that you're not wasting time or money by showing ads to the same person.
+Again, this may help with brand awareness, but if the wrong person keeps seeing your ad, you may miss out on the people who matter.

 Usually expressed as a percentage, the engagement rate indicates how many people interact with a display ad.
-This could be a simple action like hovering over an ad, or in the case of rich media, something more complex such as watching an embedded video clip or listening to audio.
+This could be a simple action like hovering over an ad or rich media, something more complex such as watching an embedded video clip or listening to audio.

-Engagement including time spent on your site, or number of pages viewed, is a good indicator of the quality of new traffic to your site.
+Engagement, including time spent on your site, or a number of pages viewed, is a good indicator of new traffic quality to your site.
 Be sure to compare engagement on a product-by-product basis, too.
 If your new visitors' bounce rate is high or their site duration is low, you may need to adjust your strategy.